ozym/family/content/posts/chandler_ann.md

 The only related Marriage found was between Edward Chandler and Sarah Chandler at St. Sepulchre, Holborn, London, on Oct 11th, 1765.

-There's also a reference to

-        "...
-On Saturday laft Mr. Edward Chandler, an eminent Undertaker, in the Fleet-Market, was married at Rich- mond to Mrs. Boftock, of Johnfon's Court, Fleet-ftreet, an agreeable Widow Lady of a confiderable Forture."
+There's also a reference to "...
+On Saturday laft Mr. Edward Chandler, an eminent Undertaker, in the Fleet-Market, was married at Richmond to Mrs. Boftock, of Johnfon's Court, Fleet-Street, ..."

--- (General Advertiser, May 22nd, 1751).
+(General Advertiser, May 22nd, 1751).

-Name            Sarah Bostock
-Marriage        18/05/1751 Richmond, St Mary Magdalene Surrey England

-The Post-Office Annual Directory for 1814

-        "Chandler Edward, Undertaker, 35, Fleet-street."

 From "The Chandler Family Association" (http://chandlerfamilyassociation.org)